 With Solution #19, user plane positioning is used only for a periodic or triggered MT-LR to return location event reports to an LCS Client or AF.
 The user plane connection is between the UE and LCS Client or AF and comprises either a single direct connection or two concatenated user plane connections through an intermediate entity that is either the LMF or the H-GMLC.
 For UE assisted position methods, positioning (e.g. LPP) messages can be exchanged between the UE and LMF over one user plane connection, with an event report later sent by the LMF to the LCS Client or AF over a second user plane connection.
 For UE based position methods, no signalling between the UE and LMF is needed and a single direct user plane connection or two concatenated user plane connections through an H-GMLC can be used.
 Although there is extra signalling to establish and later release the user plane connection(s), signalling would be reduced for reporting of location events which would reduce overall signalling as long as event reports are sent.
 The 'second user plane connection' in this solution does not use the SBA pattern and exposures the address information of LMF directly to AF and LCS Client.
+In this solution, UE assisted and UE-based/UE standalone positioning methods utilize different procedures, which does not involve LMF to make the decision to select the positioning method and mode.
+The solution impacts the UE, AMF, LMF, GMLC, LCS client, AF.

 In general, use plane based solutions can reduce the communication overload and signalling cost of control plane, i.e. AMF not involved for LPP message transfer.
+In all solutions, there are no limitations on deployment scenario, i.e., the LMF or LCUP can be deployed at centre or edge.

+In summary, the comparison of solutions for KI#1 is listed in the Table 7.1-1.

+Table 7.1-1: Comparison of solutions of Key Issue #1